JamesYouL2/TFT-Crawler/README.md

 To apply the spreadsheet to google, you need to create a json file called secrets.json so that pygsheets can use it.

 ## Usage
-main.py calls the other 3 scripts, but there are going to be quite a few libraries that you'll need to install.
+main.py calls the other 3 scripts, but there are going to be some libraries that you'll need to install.
 The dockerfile will list them assuming you have an anaconda install.
+Don't install the psycopg2 binary, just install psycopg2.

-Docker Instructions:
+Docker Instructions (slow):
 Also can run Dockerrun.ps1 if you have a docker desktop (using linux container).